-But I came up with a strategy, and then eventually, after about 3 days of ‘crazy person’ driving, my brain started to hone in on those blue signs and understand them before I went blowing by a turn off.
+But I came up with a strategy, and then eventually after about 3 days of ‘crazy person’ driving, my brain started to hone in on those blue signs and understand them before I went blowing by a turn-off.
 Reminding me that once again – you will adapt.

 Here was my strategy: I’d choose a point on the Wild Atlantic Way near where I wanted to go and just have the app lead me there, and then I’d choose another point, etc.

-Else – if I had left my Google Nav to its own devices, it never would have sent me along the Wild Atlantic Way and would have chosen the bigger highways most of the time as my route between point A & B. The other key piece of advice I can give you about navigation (especially if you are driving solo) – get a phone holder to put up on your window – it saved my life many, many times.
+Else – if I had left my Google Nav to its own devices, it never would have sent me along the Wild Atlantic Way and would have chosen the bigger highways most of the time as my route between points A & B. The other key piece of advice I can give you about navigation (especially if you are driving solo) – get a phone holder to put up on your window – it saved my life many, many times.
 Nuff said.